richellaod/Programming-Scripting-Project-2018/README.md

 ![Image for Box and Whiskers Plot](https://github.com/richellaod/Images-for-Project-2018/blob/master/Box%20and%20Whiskers%20Plot.png)

-From the above I can see a clearer idea of the distribution of the input attributes in the data set.
+From the above I can now see a clearer idea of the distribution of the input attributes in the data set.

 ## 3. Scatter Plot

 The last type of visualisation which I chose to use for this project is a multivariate type visualisation known as a Scatter Plot.
 A scatter plot is a set of points plotted on both the horizontal and vertical axes.
 Scatter plots are important in statistics because they can show the extent of correlation (if any there happens to be correlation) between the values of observed quantities (called variables).
 If there is no correlation between the variables, the points will appear randomly scattered on the coordinate plane.
 If there is a large correlation, then the points will tend to concentrate altogether near a straight line.[8].
-Please see below the image which appeared for my Scatter Plot:
+Please see below the code I used and the graph which appeared for my Scatter Plot:

 ![Image for Scatter Plot Code](https://github.com/richellaod/Images-for-Project-2018/blob/master/Scatter%20Plot%20Code.JPG)

 ![Image for Scatter Plot](https://github.com/richellaod/Images-for-Project-2018/blob/master/Scatter%20Plot%20of%20Iris%20Data%20altogeter.JPG)

-From the above we can clearly see that there appears to be diagonal grouping of some pairs of attributes.
-Following on from this I can see that there appears to be a high correlation and a predictable relationship between the attributes in the Iris Data Set.
+From the above I can clearly see that there appears to be diagonal grouping of some pairs of attributes.
+Following on from this I can see that there is a high correlation and a predictable relationship between the attributes in the Iris Data Set.

 # Conclusions